educlopez/roast-web/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.

-Thank you for helping us improve the Roast by Edu Calvo project!
+Thank you for helping us improve the Roast web project!